 As evidenced in schools across the country, school closure was most detrimental to our most disadvantaged, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-During periods of partial closure, we aided education by the use of online resources and high-quality remote teaching.
-Assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to Covid-19 related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide well-being support for all pupils, and targeted interventions where required.
-Staff make sure that learning is closely matched to pupil's individual needs.
+However, through assessments and observations throughout the year it indicated that using pupil premium funding to provide additional support strategies for all pupils, staff made sure that learning has been closely matched to pupil's individual needs.
+Utilising our Pupil Premium funding and Recovery funding effectively this has also allowed to develop our pastoral intervention.